Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 CloudWatch’s integrated alerting system is tightly coupled with AWS services and allows for alerts based on metric thresholds, log events, and more.
 Prometheus offers its own alerting system, Alertmanager, which can handle alerts based on Prometheus query results.

 Migrating an alerting setup requires translating existing CloudWatch alarms into Prometheus alert rules.
-Consider the thresholds and conditions set in CloudWatch and how they translate to the query-based alerts in Prometheus.
+Consider how the thresholds and conditions set in CloudWatch translate to query-based alerts in Prometheus.

-Recommendation: During migration, audit all CloudWatch alerts and replicate them using Prometheus Alertmanager.
-It may be necessary to refine alert thresholds based on the type of data collected by Prometheus.
-Additionally, integrate Alertmanager with any existing notification systems (email, Slack, etc.) to maintain consistency in how teams are alerted to critical events.
+• Integrate Alertmanager with any existing notification systems (e.g. email, Slack, etc.) to maintain consistency in how teams are alerted to critical events.

 Security and Access Controls

-Securing Prometheus and Grafana involves setting up user authentication (such as by OAuth, LDAP, or another method) and ensuring metrics and dashboards are only accessible to authorized personnel.
+Securing Prometheus and Grafana involves setting up user authentication (e.g. OAuth, LDAP, etc.) and ensuring metrics and dashboards are only accessible to authorized personnel.
 To maintain security, data in transit should be encrypted using TLS.

 Separate Log and Metric Responsibilities

 Because Prometheus is primarily a metrics-based monitoring solution, it does not have built-in capabilities for handling logs in the way CloudWatch does.
-Therefore, when migrating, it’s important to decouple log management needs from metric collection.
+Therefore, it’s important to decouple log management needs from metric collection when migrating.

-Recommendation: Introduce a specialized log aggregation solution alongside Prometheus and Grafana for collecting, aggregating, and querying logs.
+• Introduce a specialized log aggregation solution alongside Prometheus and Grafana for collecting, aggregating, and querying logs:

 • Grafana Loki is designed to integrate with Grafana.
 It provides log querying capabilities within Grafana’s existing interface, giving a unified view of metrics and logs in a single dashboard.

-• Fluentd is a log aggregator that can forward logs to multiple destinations, including object storage for long-term retention, and can work with both Loki and ELK.
+• Fluentd is a log aggregator that can forward logs to multiple destinations, including object storage for long-term retention.
+It works with both Loki and ELK.

 More Information